pgpainless/pgpainless/docs/source/pgpainless-cli/usage.md

-  inline-verify        Verify an inline-signed message armor                Add ASCII Armor to standard input dearmor              Remove ASCII Armor from standard input help                 Display usage information for the specified subcommand
+  inline-verify        Verify an inline-signed message armor                Add ASCII Armor to standard input dearmor              Remove ASCII Armor from standard input help                 Stateless OpenPGP Protocol

 Exit Codes:
    0    Successful program execution
    1    Generic program error
    3    Verification requested but no verifiable signature found 13    Unsupported asymmetric algorithm
   17    Certificate is not encryption capable
   19    Usage error: Missing argument
   23    Incomplete verification instructions
   29    Unable to decrypt
   31    Password is not human-readable
   37    Unsupported Option
   41    Invalid data or data of wrong type encountered 53    Non-text input received where text was expected 59    Output file already exists
   61    Input file does not exist
   67    Cannot unlock password protected secret key
   69    Unsupported subcommand
   71    Unsupported special prefix (e.g. "@ENV/@FD") of indirect parameter
   73    Ambiguous input (a filename matching the designator already exists) 79    Key is not signing capable
   83    Options were supplied that are incompatible with each other 89    The requested profile is unsupported, or the indicated subcommand does
           not accept profiles
+  97    The implementation supports some form of hardware-backed secret keys,
+          but could not identify the hardware device 101   The implementation tried to use a hardware-backed secret key, but the cryptographic hardware refused the operation for some reason other than a bad PIN or password
+  103   The primary key of a KEYS object is too weak or revoked 107   The CERTS object has no matching User ID Powered by picocli

 ```

 To get help on a subcommand, e.g. `encrypt`, just call the help subcommand followed by the subcommand you